-The main foci of the project are (1) the differential impacts of climate and environmental change on society and state formation and (2) the impact of human society and polities on the environment.
+The main foci of the project are (1) the differential impacts of climate and environmental change on complex societies and state formation and (2) the impact of human society and polities on the environment.

-The project thus generates a model of historical-evolutionary change through the development of an integrated and comprehensive approach.
+Through the development of this integrated and approach, the project generates a model of historical-evolutionary change.
 As noted already, the keyword is socio-cultural resilience, an understanding of the mechanisms underlying which is essential for insight into contemporary environmental change and the possibilities for future planning and policy.

 So far we have held three multidisciplinary colloquia, eleven public lectures, and two introductory workshops for historians on the sciences of dendroclimatology and palynology.
 A special journal issue dedicated to the project’s research is in the making.
 Our plans for 2016/7 are listed under Upcoming Events below; our plans for 2017/8 will be announced in late spring 2017.